|

 liquid based Power Kleen parts washer detergents

-Parts Washer Chemical and Detergent Concentration Calculator:
+Parts Washer Solution and Detergent Concentration Calculator:

 Use the Chemical and Detergent Concentration Calculator to determine the proper amount of detergent to add to your parts washer.
 The concentration calculator works for new batches of water and detergent to determine the amount of powdered chemical in pounds or liquid detergent in gallons to add to a parts washer bath to obtain a specified chemical concentration in ounces per gallon.
 The chemical concentration calculator also determines the additional detergent required to make-up or sweeten a bath from a known concentration level to your desired concentration level.
 This calculation is required each time you perform a titration measurement and determine your existing detergent concentration.
-The concentration calculator allows you to determine the amount of detergent you must add to your parts washer to reach your target detergent concentration. |
+The concentration calculator allows you to determine the amount of detergent you must add to your parts washer to reach your target detergent concentration.
+Instructions for the chemical concentration calculator.